Neuronal-Oscillations/group-handbook/docs/data_storage_and_processing/storage.md

 This document provides recommendations for storing OHBA imaging data, including MEG, OPM, and MRI data.
 The Oxford Research File Service (RFS) can only be used for non-confidential data (for example large data with no identifiers).
 OneDrive can be used for confidential data.

 ## Prerequisites
+- A SSO (Single Sign-On) account at the University of Oxford
+- VPN access to the University of Oxford network (required for off-site access)

 ## Steps